uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 const { id, title, description } = task;
 ```

-And just as with arrays, you can use the spread syntax:
+And just as with arrays, you can use the spread syntax with objects:

 ```js
 const taskWithAssignee = {